Sort by:

 A Kids Co. is a new kind of media company enabling kids to explore big topics in a new and engaging way, with a growing series of books, podcasts, and blogs made to empower.
 Learn more about us online by searching for A Kids Co.

+This is a kids’ book about pronouns.
 Pronouns are a meaningful part of identifying who we are.
-We can't know someone's pronounsjust by looking at them or knowing their name, so it's important to ask!
-This book encourages kids AND grownups to get uncomfortable, learn new things, make mistakes, and choose to grow.
-It's not about always getting it right, but it is about being loving and continuous in our effort.
+We can't know someone's pronouns just by looking at them or knowing their name, so it's important to ask!

 From the bestselling author of Husband Material comes a lush, sweeping queer historical romance where sparks fly between childhood friends after a life-changing separation—perfect for fans of Bridgerton, Evie Dunmore, and Lisa Kleypas!